 BARAGWANATH, N., 2008.
 Analytical approaches to melody in selected arias by Puccini Music Theory Online: A Journal of Criticism, Commentary, Research, and Scholarship.
 14(2), n/a

-I enjoy teaching courses on many aspects of music history and theory c.1600-1945, as well as philosophical approaches.
-Recent modules include: 'The Romantic Piano', 'Music in 19th-century Russia', 'Elements of Music', 'Approaches to Music Analysis', Haydn's String Quartets', 'Introduction to the Philosophy and Aesthetics of Music', 'Understanding 18th-century Music', and 'Research Techniques'.
+Nick enjoys teaching courses on many aspects of music history and theory c.1600-1945, as well as philosophical approaches.
+Recent modules include: 'The Art of 18th-Century Performance-Improvisation', 'Learning History', 'The Romantic Piano', 'Music in 19th-century Russia', 'Elements of Music', 'Approaches to Music Analysis', Haydn's String Quartets', 'Introduction to the Philosophy and Aesthetics of Music', and 'Understanding 18th-century Music'.

-I currently supervise PhD researchers working on 19th-century Italian opera, Mediterranean musical traditions, 18th-century Neapolitan comic opera, and philosophical approaches to contemporary performance ideologies.
-Completed PhDs have included one on Pop-Core and Pop-Punk.
+He has supervised PhD researchers working on 19th-century Italian opera, Mediterranean musical traditions, 18th-century Neapolitan comic opera, philosophical approaches to contemporary performance ideologies, and semiotic interpretations of Pop-Core and Pop-Punk.

-"Baragwanath has made a major contribution - one of the most major to date, in any language - not only to Puccini studies but also to the study of nineteenth-century Italian opera in general. […] a deep, wide-ranging study the influence of which will surely be felt in the field for years to come."
-Andrew Davis, Nineteenth-Century Music Review (2014)
+'Baragwanath has made a major contribution - one of the most major to date, in any language - not only to Puccini studies but also to the study of nineteenth-century Italian opera in general. […] a deep, wide-ranging study the influence of which will surely be felt in the field for years to come.'
+Andrew Davis, Nineteenth-Century Music Review (2014), pp. 135-41

-"[The book] seeks to rebalance the scales of history through no less than a thorough reappraisal of how composition was learned by those who would actually become composers."
-Robert Gjerdingen, Journal of Music Theory (2013)
+'[The book] seeks to rebalance the scales of history through no less than a thorough reappraisal of how composition was learned by those who would actually become composers.'
+Robert Gjerdingen, Journal of Music Theory (2013), pp. 119-29